outbrain/fwumious_wabbit/SPEED.md

 and therefore it is not on the main branch.
 - Many more structures on stack.
 However it is hard to make it work without crashing in extreme cases.
 - On-demand specialization.
-This would requrie a compile-per-run, but could really bring additional improvements
+This would requrie a compile-per-run, however by everything we have learned this would bring additional speed boost.
 - Full unrolling of the double for loop for FFM would be possible.
-- Compile for architecture of your chips, use vectorization. export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake" No measurable effect on laptop.
-Need to do further testing on server.
 - Use vectorization
 export RUSTFLAGS="-C opt-level=3 -C target-cpu=skylake -C llvm-args=--force-vector-width=4"
 No measurable effect on laptop.
 Need to do further testing on server.
-Looking at the dissasembler it is revealed that for now Rust/LLVM isn't capable of using AVX instructions to run multiplications in parallel.
-Likely double-dereference is what's killing it - maybe it would work if we manually implemented gatherer instructions via built-ins.
 - Profile Guided Optimizations
 We tried using PGO.
 The difference was unmeasurable - at most 0.5% speed up, which is basically at the noise level.
 Given the complications of